telerik/xaml-docs/controls/radpdfviewer/showing-a-file.md

->In __Example 3__ and __Example 4__, PdfViewerDemo is the name of the project and the PDF file is embedded as a resource in a folder called SampleData.
+In __Example 3__ and __Example 4__, PdfViewerDemo is the name of the project and the PDF file is embedded as a resource in a folder called SampleData.

+>note The **PdfDocumentSource** class exposes the **Loaded** event.
+This event is not related to the parsing of the content but is fired just after the document is being imported.

 ### Setting the Document in Code-Behind